Menu

 Dear parents and carers,

-Welcome back after the summer break.
-We hope you are all well and you have all had a lovely restful break with your children and family, ready for a fantastic time in Year 2 at Brookhouse.
+Welcome back after the half term break.
+We hope you are all well and you have all had a lovely restful break with your children and family.

-At the start of the year we will remind children about our school values of Respect, Good Manners, Patience, Perseverance and Honesty.
+We will continue to remind children about our school values of Respect, Good Manners, Patience, Perseverance and Honesty.
 We will use our reward system 'Brookhouse Monster's University' to recognise good behaviour and attitudes.
 If your child is in the winning University team, they will be given a reward at the end of the term.

 PSHE also plays a key role, this will take place both through class and assembly sessions.
-The first topic of the year is Mental Health and Wellbeing, which will cover half of autumn 1, the second half will cover being kind.
-Each week they will continue to focus on an attribute of the week which might be linked to our school values, British Values or their PSHE topic.
+The PSHE topic of the new half term is healthy lifestyles.
+Each week they will continue to focus on an attribute of the fortnight which might be linked to our school values, British Values or their PSHE topic.

 Attendance